In the context of New York estates, "administrator CTA" and "administrator DBN" refer to different types of estate administrators.

 Administrator DBN is appointed when an estate administration was started but not completed by the original executor or administrator.

-We at the Law Offices of Albert Goodwin have experience applying for both Administrator CTA and Adminstrator DBN.
+We at the Law Offices of Albert Goodwin have experience applying for both Administrator CTA and Administrator DBN.
 We are located in Midtown Manhattan in New York, NY and serve New York City and the surrounding counties.
 You can call us at 212-233-1233 or send us an email at [email protected].